 IMPORTANT: The percentage of the claim that will be paid is always based on the MRC amount or the actual charge made by the provider, whichever is less.

 The QCHP network includes hospitals and physicians throughout Illinois as well as nationwide.
 The network is subject to change.
-QCHP network hospitals provide quality inpatient and outpatient care at reduced rates, which result in savings to plan participants.
+QCHP network hospitals provide quality inpatient and outpatient care at reduced rates, which results in savings to plan participants.
 Costs can be significantly reduced by using a QCHP Network hospital.

 Medical Case Management